juanyuri/MaisonUltimate/readme.md

 npm run dev
 ```

-This will start a development server at <a href="http://localhost:5173">Localhost with port 5173</a>
+This will start a development server at <a href="http://localhost:5173" target="_blank">Localhost with port 5173</a>

-## TODO:
+## Working on...

 - [x] Reactivity of Pokemon Classes in Team Planner View
 - [x] Pokemon Team Planner View v.0.1
-- [ ] Modify JSON of trainers to add Location from another languages
+- [ ] Modify JSON of trainers to add Location from english Game Version (ORAS, XY)
-- [ ] Add all Trainers in Spanish games ORAS/XY
-- [ ] Modify Team Planner View to add ADD, REMOVE, FILTERING Pokemon.
-(Design First in Adobe XD)
-- [ ] Make smaller Components and distribute Responsibilities across them
 - [ ] MVP.
 Minimum Viable Project
+- [ ] Add all Trainers in Spanish games ORAS
+- [ ] Modify Team Planner View to add FILTERING Pokemon.
+- [ ] Make smaller Components and distribute Responsibilities across them
-- [ ] Document all Changes from start of the project until now
+- [ ] Document the project architecture

 > [!NOTE]
-> There may be more features in the future!
+> All these features are not necessarely implemented in alpha versions